ari-lt/files.ari.lt/README.md

 - Help me remove any illegal or rules evading files because being taken down is not fun

 You can host your files by just making a pull request

+# Site

+The files are locally stored on my machine because of github limitations, make an issue if you want any files to be added